tybottorff/bottorffdocs/notes/literature_notes.md

 # Accumulation of identical T cells in melanoma and vitiligo-like leukoderma
  - numbers of T cells in small skin samples often insufficient for clonality analysis
  - **perhaps only well-expressed self proteins are efficient in inducing tolerance, so rare self proteins can induce autoreactivity?**
+# A comparison of clustering models for inference of T cell receptor antigen specificity
+ - assumption: similar sequence receptors bind similar epitopes
+ - some differences in predictive performance of models, more differences in scalability
 # Activation of CD8 T cells accelerates anti-PD-1 antibody-induced psoriasis-like dermatitis through IL-6
  - human samples: infiltration of CD8 T cells into epidermis, IL-6-dependent pathogenesis
 # Activation of human T cells by major histocompatability complex class II expressing neutrophils: proliferation in the presence of superantigen, but not tetanus toxoid